role decision

 • You are unwilling to build hands-on lab evidence and expect the certificate itself to be the qualification — it will not be.

-• You are treating Network+ or CCNA Automation as a substitute for CCNA — Network+ is a lighter fundamentals credential and CCNA Automation is a later specialization, not the entry signal for this role.
+• You are treating Network+ or CCNA Automation as a substitute for CCNA — in RoleMath's sequencing Network+ sits earlier as fundamentals and CCNA Automation comes later as a specialization; CCNA is our recommended entry signal for this role.

 Build this proof first